-December 31, 2009 nber 31, 008
+December 31, 2010 De ecember 31, 2009

 Office equipment \$ 1,779 \$ 1,779

-Lab Equipment - 11,598
+Lab Equipment

-Total assets 1,779 13,377
+Total assets 1,779 1,779

-Less accumulated depreciation (1,117) (5,008)
+Less accumulated depreciation (1,451) (1,117)

-\$ 662 \$ 8,369
+\$ 328 \$ 662

-Depreciation expense for the years ended December 31, 2009 and December 31, 2008 was \$780 and \$3,592, respectively.
+Depreciation expense for the years ended December 31, 2010 and December 31, 2009 was \$335 and \$780, respectively.
 The Company evaluates the recoverability of property and equipment when events and circumstances indicate that such assets might be impaired.
 The Company determines impairment by comparing the undiscounted future cash flows estimated to be generated by these assets to their respective carrying amounts.
 Maintenance and repairs are expensed as incurred.
 Replacements and betterments are capitalized.
 The cost and related reserves of assets sold or retired are removed from the accounts, and any resulting gain or loss is reflected in results of operations.

 On March 11, 2009, the Company surrendered laboratory equipment and closed its laboratory at Research Park at the University of Utah campus, \$11,598 in equipment cost and \$4,671 in accumulated depreciation was removed from the balance sheet.
-The book value of \$6,837 was used to offset the liability owed to RPA of \$148,687, See Note 5.
+The book value of \$6,837 was used to offset the liability owed to RPA of \$148,687.
+See Note 5.